EliasCampos/minorm/README.rst

 What's the point?
 -----------------
-MinORM was designed as minimalistic to ORM, to be as simple as possible.
+MinORM was designed as minimalistic ORM, to be as simple as possible.
 It's not production-ready solution, rather a proof of concept.
 The goal is to demonstrate example of an ORM, more-less applicable for usage, that could be created with python in a couple of days.